 THREAD WAXING SPACE INSTALLATION, 2001

-This installation I crafted at the Thread Waxing Space was a prophetic, site specific work that had related primarily to the gallery’s environs.
-This exhibition space was initially an early, 20th century factory that was part of a thriving fashion industry in the city.
+The installation at the Thread Waxing Space was a prophetic site and a specific work that related primarily to the gallery’s environs.
+This exhibition space was initially an early 20th-century factory that was part of a thriving fashion industry in the city.
 It was later transformed into a nonprofit installation and performance gallery.

 I inhabited the gallery space for the duration of my five-week-long performance.
-During this time I used my own body and granulated sugar as the two main materials I had worked with to explore issues of presence, mass consumption and the inevitable finality of all capitalistic efforts.
+During this time, I used my own body and 4 tons of granulated sugar as the two main materials I had worked with to explore issues of presence, mass transformation and consumption, and the inevitable finality of all capitalistic efforts.

 At the entrance to the gallery, I positioned a spiral ramp that circled a three-meter high pit.
 I performed upon the heaps of sugar, which I scooped and poured into a large candy-floss maker.
 Behind me, a fan blew the sweet floss into the air upon the crater’s wall, at times wafting over to the gallery-goers.
 I invited them to strip their winter clothes and join me in the sweet celebration of a looming end.
 The roll across the crater’s walls enabled the participants to grow a coat of floss on their entire body and thus resemble a large cocoon.
 The space was located in the neighborhood of SoHo; however, due to the steeping prices of rent, my installation was the last show on view at the Thread Waxing Space before it was forced to shut down.